Kari Schuh WANIC Skill Center Director.

 Barb Beck Special Services Program Coordinator

 Barb has been teaching in secondary special education for over 26 years with an emphasis in adult transition services for students ages 18-21.
-Her degrees in Speech/Language Pathology and Special Education - Deaf/HH have enabled her to engage students and their families in providing positive post-school outcomes.
+Her degrees in Speech/Language Pathology and Special Education - Deaf/Hard of Hearing have enabled her to engage students and their families in providing positive post-school outcomes.
 After graduating from Lewis and Clark College in Portland, Oregon, Barb had her start in Portland Public Schools and has spent most of her career in the Northshore School District working in Secondary Special Services.